arangodb-foxx/grafana-connector/README.md

 ### Using Different Collections

-It is also possible to use different collections to use.
+It is also possible to use different collections.
 Assume your data is stored in `data` and another time series in `rlog`.

 If you define the target as